YKK AP Fundamental Behaviors

 The best way to influence others is through your own example.
 Take responsibility, both formally and informally, to coach, guide, teach, and mentor others.
 Be the example you want others to emulate.

-CLARIFY EXPECTATIONS, THEN RESPOND QUICKLY.
+CLARIFY EXPECTATIONS, RESPOND QUICKLY.

 Avoid misunderstandings by discussing expectations upfront.
 Ask when you’re not clear on what is expected of you.
 End all meetings with clarity about action items and responsibilities.
 Then, respond quickly, whether in person, on the phone, or by e-mail.
 Respond even if you’re still working on a solution.